Olical/nfnl/README.md

                          (default.fnl-path->lua-path (.. "some-other-dir/" rel-fnl-path))))}
 ```

+### Commands

+User commands are defined inside your Fennel buffers when nfnl configuration is
+detected, they are just thin wrappers around the function found in `nfnl.api`
+which you can read about under the next header.

+- `:NfnlFile [path]`
+  - `path` defaults to `%`

+  Run the matching Lua file for this Fennel file from disk.
+Does not recompile
+  the Lua, you must use nfnl to compile your Fennel to Lua first.
+Calls
+  nfnl.api/dofile under the hood.

 ### API

 Although you can require any internal nfnl Lua module and call it's functions